dotnet/roslyn/docs/features/deconstruction.md

 ###Deconstruction-assignment (deconstruction into existing variables):

 This doesn't introduce any changes to the language grammar.
-We have an `assignment-expression` (also simply called `assignment` in the C# grammar) where the `unary-expression` (the left-hand-side) is a `tuple-literal`.
+We have an `assignment-expression` (also simply called `assignment` in the C# grammar) where the `unary-expression` (the left-hand-side) is a `tuple-expression`.
-In short, what this does in the general case is find a `Deconstruct` method on the expression on the right-hand-side of the assignment, invoke it, collect its `out` parameters and assign them to the variables on the left-hand-side.
+In short, what this does in the general case is find a `Deconstruct` method on the expression on the right-hand-side of the assignment, invoke it with the appropriate number of `out var` parameters, converts those output values (if needed) and assign them to the variables on the left-hand-side.
 And in the special case where the expression on the right-hand-side is a tuple (tuple literal or tuple type), then the elements of the tuple can be assigned to the variables on the left-hand-side without needing to call `Deconstruct`.

-The existing assignment binding currently checks if the variable on its left-hand-side can be assigned to and if the two sides are compatible.
+If the left-hand-side is nested the process will be repeated.
+For instance, in `(x, (y, z)) = deconstructable;`, `deconstructable` will be deconstructed into two parts and its second part will be further deconstructed.

-It will be updated to support deconstruction-assignment, ie. when the left-hand-side is a tuple-literal/tuple-expression:
+In the case where the expression on the right is a tuple expression, it is first given a type.
+So in `long x; string y; (x, y) = (1, null);` the literals on the right-hand-side are typed as `long` and `string` before the deconstruction even starts, which means that no conversions will be needed during the deconstruction steps.

-- Needs to break the right-hand-side into items.
-That step is un-necessary if the right-hand-side is already a tuple though.
+We noted already that tuples (which are syntactic sugar for the `System.ValueTuple` underlying type) don't need to invoke Deconstruct.
-- Each item on the left needs to be assignable and needs to be compatible with corresponding position on the right (resulting from previous step).
+The .Net framework also includes a set of `System.Tuple` types.
+Those are not recognized as C# tuples, and so will rely on the `Deconstruct` pattern.
+Those `Deconstruct` methods will be provided as extension methods for `System.Tuple` for up to 3 nestings deep (that is 21 elements).

-- Needs to handle nesting case such as `(x, (y, z)) = M();`, but note that the second item in the top-level group has no discernable type.
+TODO: return values

 #### Evaluation order